cinthylorein/Mycovirus_discovery_workflows/README.md

 # Virus discovery workflow

 This repo contains virus discovery workflows on powerPlant and Nesi HPC.
-It can be use with your own sequencing data but with a particular focus on SRA mining for Mycoviruses.
+It can be use with your own sequencing data and can be used on SRA mining for Mycoviruses.

 The premise of the workflow is to quickly set up a folder structure and script set for a given project and to provide a repo that we can refer to in our methods section in manuscripts.